Faustin-king/alx-low_level_programming/0x00-hello_world/README.md

 Example: if the C file is main.c, the output file should be main.o

-3. 2-assembler : Write a script that generates the assembly code of a C code and save it in an output file.
+3. assembler : Write a script that generates the assembly code of a C code and save it in an output file.